oshahliver/picse/docs/materials_docs.md

 ### ```EquationsOfState.P_MGD()```:

-Computes the pressure using the  equation of state.
+Computes the pressure using the Mie-Grüneisen-Debye equation of state.

 ### ```EquationsOfState.rho_MGD()```: